mmatczuk/mmatczuk/cv.md

 ## Professional Summary

-Specializing in high-performance systems development with Go.
-Extensive expertise in network programming, database systems, and performance optimization.
-Proven track record of building and scaling critical infrastructure handling terabytes of daily traffic.
+Generalist with interests ranging from database internals to micro SaaS.
+I embrace extreme ownership and do whatever it takes to drive results.
+I enjoy solving complex problems and pay close attention to detail to create efficient, non-overengineered solutions.
+I try to keep things boring.

-I enjoy solving complex problems in challenging environments, leveraging my attention to detail to create efficient solutions that meet all requirements without over-engineering.
+I specialize in high-performance systems development with Go, with extensive expertise in network programming, database systems, and performance optimization.
+I have a proven track record of building and scaling critical infrastructure that handles terabytes of data daily.

 **Core Expertise**: Go, Network Programming, Performance Optimization, Database Systems **Technologies**: TCP/IP, TLS, HTTP/2, CQL, Wireshark, LXC, Envoy